 This second film version of Anne of Green Gables was released December 1934.
 It was directed by George Nicholls, Jr. and was written by Sam Mintz.
-The lead actor playing Anne, who had previously appeared in film roles under the stage name Dawn O’Day (she was born Dawn Paris in 1919), was persuaded to change her stage name to Anne Shirley, a name she held for the rest of her holiday career.
+The lead actor playing Anne, who had previously appeared in film roles under the stage name Dawn O’Day (she was born Dawn Paris in 1919), was persuaded to change her stage name to Anne Shirley, a name she held for the rest of her acting career.
 In addition to Anne Shirley playing Anne, the cast of this film included Tom Brown as Gilbert, O.P.
 Heggie as Matthew, Helen Westley as Marilla, Sara Haden as Mrs. Barry, Murray Kinnell as Mr. Phillips, Gertrude Messinger as Diana, Charley Grapewin as Dr. Tatum, Hilda Vaughn as Mrs. Bluett, and June Preston as The Bluett Little Girl.

 Runtime: 79 min.

 Screenplay: Sam Mintz

 Producer: Kenneth MacGowan

 Cinematography: Lucien Andriot

 Costume Design: Walter Plunkitt